Social reproduction: In health and illness

 The sociology of health and illness studies how social life affects morbidity and mortality rate, and vice versa.
 Social reproduction is involved in this field when it comes to how inequalities affect the health of people in particular classes.

 The greater the economic inequality, the more of a toll it takes on the health of the populace, from life expectancy to infant mortality, and in cases like the U.S., increasing rates of obesity.
 Studies conducted on the population of high income countries make this apparent.
-It is not just simply poverty, though they do go hand in hand, but it also leads to a gap in social cohesion, which leads the general populace to be more stressed, fearful, and insecure.
+It is not simply poverty, though they do go hand in hand, but it also leads to a gap in social cohesion, which leads the general populace to be more stressed, fearful, and insecure.

 In the majority of high-income countries, the top 1% live, on average, 10 years longer than the average 99%, statistically making those born into the poorer classes naturally have a shorter life span.
 This can be attributed to the top 1% having access to better healthcare.
 The bottom 99% may be disinclined to visit doctors and take cough medicine for more serious illnesses, and are disadvantaged especially in cases of incurable illnesses like AIDS where constant medicating with expensive, non-subsidized drugs is the only way to sustain a normal life.

 Those born into a lower class are at a higher risk of suffering from illness.
 In the past, the poor suffered from hunger and starvation.
 However, in high-income countries like the U.S., the opposite is true.
 Food-insecure families are the most prone to high rates of obesity, especially in children.
 This can be attributed to the generally higher cost of healthful foods, a lack of education regarding healthy eating habits, and faster preparation times, causing fast foods, or other unhealthy alternatives to be consumed often for their ease of acquisition and generally low price.
 This leads to long-term epidemiological problems in which children who become obese maintain their obesity into their adult lives, suffering from associated ailments such as heart disease, high blood pressure, increased risk for several types of cancer, type 2 diabetes, stroke, infertility, arthritis, breathing difficulties and/or depression.